kermitdafrog8/tde-slackbuilds/README.md

 Core/tdelibs
 Core/tdebase
 ```
+---

+***Internationalization***

-i18n support [locale and html/help docs] in the packages is restricted to whatever is selected in the BUILD-TDE.sh 'Select Additional Languages' screen and, of that, to whatever is available in any individual package source.
+i18n support [locale and html/help docs] in the packages is restricted to whatever is selected in the ./BUILD-TDE.sh 'Select Additional Languages' screen and, of that, to whatever is available in any individual package source.

 There is an option in tde-i18n.SlackBuild to include a user created language specific patch file in the build.
 It needs to be named tde-i18n-{lang}-patch and will then automatically be included for the build for that language.